 Unfathomable, yes, but their conception of rule, society, etc. was far more personal, far more uniform, and far more religious than ours.
 Ancient Persia could be an exception.
 The Roman Republic could also serve as an exception.
 They did integration and pluralism quite well until they ventured beyond Italy and the Alps and into the Mediterranean.
 It proved too much for them to swallow.
 Most Italians had similar cultures.
 But in North Africa, Spain, etc., . . . they were different.
 This is another factor, I’m sure, in the collapse of the Republic.
 It may be that societies with higher ethnic diversity have a harder time with equality.
 If so, this makes America’s relative equality all the more impressive.*

 The trade-offs are huge.
 You can get more civic buy-in, in theory, in America, but you would probably have to sacrifice some sense of personal rights, and you would definitely have to ditch pluralism and open immigration.
-The first is highly unlikely, the second probably impossible, the third, from my point of view, would be immoral.
+The first is highly unlikely, the second probably impossible.
 Would you want to make these trades even if it was possible?

 Anyway, we can’t dismiss the rugged individualism out of our national DNA, nor should we want to.
 Solon could not dismiss arete.
 But . . . he found a way to work with it.

 Can we create low-skilled jobs from the digital revolution and keep them in America?
 If we did so, would it make things worse for workers in Asia?
 Would we want the flag-waving and possible economic confrontations that would come from a more nationalistic America?
 Would the world be safer?
 I don’t know the answers to these questions.

 We are such a big nation (like almost every other one) that our problems become abstract and impersonal.
 In Athens more or less everyone knew everyone in some way.
 Dealing with inequality has much more meaning when we have a personal connection to the problem.